 1. Maintaining Consistency is the Key Rule

-One thing for sure, lack of consistency is likely to lead to a lack of interest!
-Enterprises that wish to keep up with the consistency standards, it becomes even more, take this design principle seriously.
+One thing is for sure, lack of consistency is likely to lead to a lack of interest!
+Enterprises that wish to keep up with the consistency standards, it becomes even more, takes this design principle seriously.

-Basically, maintaining consistency is equivalent to drafting an intuitive design.
-It is a designing tip that maintains a natural flow of information and actions without making the users head south.
+Maintaining consistency is equivalent to drafting an intuitive design.
+It is a design tip that maintains a natural flow of information and actions without making the users head south.

-Precisely, you need to specially take care of the visual consistency of the design.
-Be it the fonts, interoperability, compatibility, theme, placement of elements, or navigation; everything together makes for a consistent design.
+Precisely, you need to take care of the visual consistency of the design.
+Everything together makes for a consistent design, be it the fonts, interoperability, compatibility, theme, placement of elements, or navigation.

-The following illustration demonstrates the difference between good and bad consistency in the dashboard UI.
+The illustration demonstrates the difference between good and bad consistency in the dashboard UI.

-Add-on tips to work on the visual aspect of a dashboard UI UX:
+Add-on tips for working on the visual aspect of a dashboard UI UX:

 - Maintain a consistent color palette all across the dashboard